scaleoutsystems/fedn/docs/architecture.rst

 Tier 2 — Combiners
 ------------------

-A **Combiner** orchestrates and aggregates model updates coming from its group of clients.
+A **Combiner** orchestrates and aggregates model updates coming from its local group of clients.
 It is responsible for the mid-level federated learning workflow.

 Key responsibilities: